kj3moraes/Cryptography/README.md

 **High School Mathematics Extensions**
 This webpage ['High School Mathematics Extension'](https://en.wikibooks.org/wiki/High_School_Mathematics_Extensions) is a fantastic WikiBooks page that helps you take the high school math curriculum beyond the prescribed syllabus.
 It delves into number theory, set theory and discrete probability.

-**CryptoHack**
+**CryptoHack | Cryptopals**
-This website is a fun and engaging way of learning modern cryptography.
-However, one must be well versed with JavaScript to be able to complete some 'missions'.
+These websites are a fun and engaging way of learning modern cryptography.
+It is aimed at those who like to learn by solving puzzles and problems.

 ## **Books**
 **Introduction to Mathematical Cryptography (Hoffmann and Silvermann)**